RexDjere/RCCG-Destiny-Chapel-Men-s-Fellowship-Bylaws/README.md

 ___________________________________________________________________________________________________________________
 ## README.md - Home

 This repository holds the bylaws for RCCG Destiny Chapel Men's Fellowship.
 This is a living document that will be revised frequently until it reaches a stable release.
 It is currently in the draft phase.
+TEST 123